Raymondkarl/Docker/Q&A.md

 - application dependencies
 - required system libraries

-Unlike virtual machines, which include a full operating system, containers are faster and use fewer resources.
+Unlike virtual machines, which include a full operating system, containers start faster and use fewer resources.

 Example:
 If I run a Java application: